Henry Mayr-Harting: Career

 Mayr-Harting was lecturer in medieval history at the University of Liverpool 1960–68.
 He then returned to Oxford to become Fellow and Tutor in Medieval History at St Peter's College from 1968 until 1997, when he was appointed Fellow Emeritus.
 From 1976 until 1997 he was also lecturer in medieval history at Merton College.
+In the 1970s Mayr-Harting served as Admissions Tutor for St Peter's College and in the early 1980s as Chair of the Faculty Board for the Faculty of History.

-He was Slade Professor of Fine Art for the academic year 1987–88 and in 1993 he was named university reader in medieval history.
+Mayr-Harting was Slade Professor of Fine Art for the academic year 1987–88 and in 1993 he was named university reader in medieval history.
 In 1997 he became the first Roman Catholic and the first layperson to be appointed Regius Professor of Ecclesiastical History in the University of Oxford and consequently he became the first lay canon of Christ Church Cathedral.
 He retired from these positions in 2003.

 He was elected Visiting Fellow of Peterhouse, Cambridge, in 1983 and Brown Foundation Fellow at Sewanee: The University of the South in 1992.
 He was elected a Fellow of the British Academy in the same year and he is a corresponding member of the Austrian Academy of Sciences.
 He was the president of the Ecclesiastical History Society (2001–02).
 In 2003 he took part in the Spring Lecture Series, Barbarian Europe: The Creation of a Civilization, at the Institute for Medieval Studies, University of New Mexico.
 Hon.
 D.Litt., University of East Anglia, 2009.